-Not only is Orlando home to the world’s most iconic theme park, Walt Disney World, but it also draws visitors to Universal Studios, Legoland, Sea World, and so much more!
+Not only is Orlando, FL home to the world’s most iconic theme park, Walt Disney World, but it also draws visitors to Universal Studios, Legoland, Sea World, and so much more!

-In this post, you will learn all about what to see, how to get around, and how to plan the absolute best Orlando 6-day itinerary when visiting Orlando with kids.
+In this post, you will learn all about what to see, how to get around, and how to plan the absolute best 6-Day Disney World itinerary when visiting Orlando with kids.

-Having a thought-out plan before your arrival into Orlando will assure that your vacation expectations are met and that you’re able to see and do all of the things on your Orlando bucket list.
+Having a thought-out plan before your arrival in Orlando will assure that your vacation expectations are met and that you’re able to see and do all of the things on your Orlando bucket list.

 With this ultimate Orlando itinerary, you’ll be able to maneuver the crowds and have plenty of time to experience the best that an Orlando family vacation has to offer.